epicsilence99/WindowsSecurity/DefenderAV/readme.md

+## Purpose
-DefenderSettings.ps1 is a powershell script used to check common Defender AV settings on Windows machines.
+DefenderAV is a collection of useful powershell scripts relating to Defender AV (local client)

-This one is particularily designed for Windows 10
+## DefenderSettings.ps1 (Checks common Defender settings, and outputs to a file with Microsoft Related URLS for info/config options)

-In the default configuration, you can see lines #2-4 sets variables:
+    In the default configuration, you can see lines #2-4 sets variables, and these can be modified to suit your needs:

+    $systemname
-$systemname uses the environment variable hostname to uniquely identify what machine log this file belongs too
+    uses the environment variable hostname to uniquely identify what machine log this file belongs too

+    $fileoutputdir
-$fileoutputdir defines what directory to output this file too.
+    Defines what directory to output this file too.
 This is a customizable output, by default it logs to "C:\Windows\Temp" directory
     However, you can change the variable to use a network file share, such as $fileoutputdir = "\\insertUNC\directory"

+    $filename
-$filename defines what you want the filename to be called, currently it outputs the filename as $systemname$filename, but this can also be configured, for example if you have already have a directory that identifies what the script relates too, you can remove the $filename variable such as below:
+    Defines what you want the filename to be called, currently it outputs the filename as $systemname$filename, but this can also be configured, for example if you have            already have a directory that identifies what the script relates too, you can remove the $filename variable such as below:
     Write-Output "-------------------------------------------" >> $fileoutputdir\$systemname
     You will want to do CTRL + F most likely in a text editor and replace all the occurences since these variables are frequently called

-Lines 10-18 will check if the script is running as admin, if it's not it will log following warning in the log file:
+    Lines 10-18 will check if the script is running as admin, if it's not it will log following warning in the beginning of the log file:
     WARNING!
 WARNING!
 WARNING!
 WARNING!
 WARNING!
     YOU DID NOT RUN THIS SCRIPT AS ADMINISTRATOR.
 FOR ACCURATE RESULTS WITH MAPS CONNECTIVITY PLEASE RUN SCRIPT AGAIN AS ADMIN

-What settings is the script checking?
+    ## What settings is the script checking?
     The powershell script uses the get-mppreference and get-mpcomputerstatus cmdlets to check the following:
     - Is Defender AV enabled?
     - Is real-time protection enabled?
     - Is Behavior monitoring enabled?